carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

   - Backups do not impact performance.
   - Automated Backups are Enabled by default.
   - You can also take manual snapshots with Aurora.
 Snapshots can be shared with other AWS accounts.
+- Use Case: A company runs a web application that store data in an Amazon Aurora database.
+A solutions architect needs to make the application more resilient to sporadic increases in request rates.
+  - To resolve this situation Amazon Aurora Read Replicas can be used to serve read traffic which offloads requests from the main database.

 #### Aurora Serverless